keploy/community-blog/clsty8t3l000609jl9whw9mjv.md

 ---

-## What's Canary Testing, Anyway?
+## What's Canary Testing?

-Imagine you're a miner with a canary in a cage.
-If the air is toxic, the canary reacts first, giving you a heads-up.
-Canary testing works similarly for your software.
-Instead of releasing the whole flock (users) into a potentially toxic or buggy environment, you release just one canary (a small subset of users) to test the waters.
+Canary testing is a deployment strategy where a new release is rolled out to a small subset of users before a full launch.
+Similar to miners using canaries to detect danger, this method helps identify bugs, performance issues, or risks early without affecting all users.
+Typically, about 5% of traffic is routed to the canary version, while the rest continues using the stable one.
+If the canary performs well, the rollout expands gradually; if not, it’s rolled back quickly.

 ![Canary Testing](https://cdn.hashnode.com/res/hashnode/image/upload/v1710236730914/ae59d872-5de9-491d-b482-c74c8b5c2fa1.png align="center")

-Once you have a new release ready, you can deploy it to one of the environments.
-Then, you can direct a small portion of your users (around 5% is recommended) to this canary release.
-These users will experience the new features, while the other group will not encounter any changes.

 ## Why Canary?